Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

 ]

 These operations correspond to *join* ($ljoin$) and *meet* ($lmeet$) in abstract interpretation.
-The join computes the least precise abstraction containing both inputs (over-approximation).
+Join computes the least precise abstraction containing both inputs (over-approximation).
-The meet finds the most precise common refinement.
+Meet finds the most precise common refinement.

 #definition(title: "Lattice")[
   A poset $(L, <=)$ is a *lattice* if every pair of elements $x, y in L$ has both: